John Stewart, Commendator of Coldingham: Mary, Queen of Scots' personal rule

 Mary, Queen of Scots made him keeper of Dunbar Castle when she returned to Scotland in August 1561.
 The English diplomat Thomas Randolph wrote that Lord John was in the queen's favour in October 1561, for his "leaping and dancing", and would marry the Earl of Bothwell's sister, Jean Hepburn.
 She had previously been "handfasted" to another man, Robert Lauder younger of the Bass, on 24 July 1556, but the marriage was not completed.

 Lord John, his half-brother Lord Robert, the Marquis of Elbeuf and others performed in a tournament in December 1561 on the sands of Leith.
 There was "running at the ring", with two teams of six men, one team dressed as women, the other as exotic foreigners in strange masque garments.
 Mary, Randolph, the French ambassador Paul de Foix, and Monsieur de Moret, envoy from the Duke of Savoy attended this entertainment.
 There had been a similar tournament at Amboise involving Mary's uncle Francis, the Grand Prior, dressed as a gypsy with a baby, and the Duke of Nemours as a townsman's wife with a bunch of keys, and in 1594 another event involving cross-dressing was staged at the baptism of Prince Henry at Stirling Castle.

-Lord Robert married Jean Kennedy, sister of the Earl of Cassilis on 13 December 1561.
+Lord Robert married Jean Kennedy, sister of the Earl of Cassilis on 13 December 1561, and was subsequently given the title Lord Darnley.
 Soon after this Lord John was involved in a disturbance in Edinburgh that started as a kind of masque in the town.
 He and the Earl of Bothwell and the Marquis of Elbeuf went to the house of Cuthbert Ramsay where Alison Craik, a merchant's daughter and mistress of the Earl of Arran was lodged, wearing masks.
 When they were not admitted they broke down the doors.
 There were complaints to the queen and she issued a reprimand.
 Bothwell and Lord John ignored this and the next day there was a face-off between their followers and the Hamiltons in the market place.